Pipelines

 - Build Stage - after your source code is pulled from your repository host, your service's container image is built and published to every environment's ECR repository and any input files, such as addons templates, lambda function zip files, and environment variable files, are uploaded to S3.

-- Deploy Stages - after your code is built, you can deploy to any or all of your environments, with optional post-deployment tests or manual approvals.
+- Deploy Stages - after your code is built, you can deploy to any or all of your environments, with optional manual approvals, pre- and post-deployment actions, and/or test commands.

 Once you've set up a CodePipeline using Copilot, all you'll have to do is push to your GitHub, Bitbucket, or CodeCommit repository, and CodePipeline will orchestrate the deployments.